Choose high-efficiency lighting for energy savings in new homes.

 - For cooler white light, look for bulbs marked 5000-6500K.

-Desired light outpupt may also be hard to gauge for consumers used to thinking in terms of watts.
+Desired light output may also be hard to gauge for consumers used to thinking in terms of watts.
 Light output is measured in lumens.
 For comparison, a standard 100-Watt incandescent bulb puts out about 1600 lumens and a standard incandescent 60-W bulb puts out about 800 lumens.
+LED lights can output the same lumen levels, but at much lower wattage.
 Lumens and color temperature should be listed on the bulb packaging.
 Look for ENERGY STAR labeled lighting, which is required to meet criteria for light output, color, longevity, and efficiency.
 See these DOE websites for more on the history of lighting technology and basic principles of artificial lighting.

 Solid State Light Emitting Diodes (LEDs)